HOW TO USE A TOP LOAD WASHER: STEPS & TIPS

 Step 3: Add Detergent

 - Pour detergent in the dispenser or, if there isn’t one, directly into the tub before adding clothes.
+Some detergent dispensers are housed in pull-out drawers at the top of the washer, while others are built into the rim of the tub.
 Always follow the instructions on the packaging when measuring.

-- If using detergent pods, detergent sheets, color-safe bleach or fabric softener crystals, add them directly to the tub before loading clothes.
-Do not put in the dispenser or on top of clothes.
+- If using detergent pods, detergent sheets or color-safe bleach, add them directly to the tub before loading clothes.
+Do not put them in the dispenser or on top of clothes.

 - Use designated dispensers when adding liquid chlorine bleach and fabric softener.
 Check your owner’s manual for specific instructions.